 The intent of including policies for incentive programs is to encourage the development and implementation of incentive programs to aid in the implementation of Source Water Protection initiatives.
-Further, policy developers and the Source Protection Committee felt strongly that the Ministry of the Environment and Climate Change should be requested to continue to fund the Ontario Drinking Water Stewardship Program to assist landowners to manage or cease activities that are identified as significant drinking water threats on their properties.

-Source Water Protection is a provincial initiative and affects the entire province.
-The policy developers and the Source Protection Committee strongly feel that the Province of Ontario should continue to fund the Ontario Drinking Water Stewardship Program as this program is one of the most effective tools available to eliminate existing significant drinking water threats.
+During the development of the first Source Protection Plan, policy developers and the Source Protection Committee felt strongly that the Ministry of the Environment and Climate Change should be requested to continue to fund the Ontario Drinking Water Stewardship Program to assist landowners to manage or cease activities that are identified as significant drinking water threats on their properties.
+Provincial funding of the program has since ceased.
+An updated incentive policy requests that the Ministry of the Environment, Conservation and Parks re-instate funding of the program as it is one of the most effective tools available to eliminate existing significant drinking water threats.